carbon-language/carbon-lang/clang/docs/FAQ.rst

   $ clang -### -c hello.c

 Some clang command line options are driver-only options, some are frontend-only options.
-Frontend-only options are intended to be used only by developers.
+Frontend-only options are intended to be used only by clang developers.
 Users should not run ``clang -cc1`` directly, because ``-cc1`` options are not guaranteed to be stable.